PLDT Communication and Energy Ventures: Competition

-Piltel's main competitors were Smart Communications, Globe Telecom, Dito Telecommunity and formerly, Sun Cellular in the mobile market.
+Piltel's main competitors were Smart Communications, Globe Telecom and formerly, Sun Cellular in the mobile market.
 It previously competed with carriers such as Digitel and Bayan Telecommunications (BayanTel) in the fixed-line market.

 Sports

 Piltel formerly owned the Mobiline Phone Pals of the Philippine Basketball Association from 1996 Governors' Cup until 2001 Commissioner's Cup, and now transferred to Smart Communications and renamed as TNT Tropang Giga.